DrDCB/CB_Better_3D_Recording_Tape/README.md

 # Cassette Beasts: Better 3D Recording Tape
 Replaces the 3D cassette tape model that briefly appears when capturing/receiving a new monster.
 Also dynamically switches its colour to match the 2D sprites for standard and bootleg tapes.

+As a bonus extra, the tape and player on the title screen can be replaced, using the new tape models from above and a new cassette player model.
+This is available as a separate optional download.

 Download the mod from [ModWorkshop](https://modworkshop.net/game/cassette-beasts).

 ## Acknowledgements: